MarioniLab/simpleSingleCellResults/doublets.knit.md

 A more general approach is to infer doublets from the expression profiles alone [@dahlin2018single].
 In this workflow, we will describe two purely computational approaches for detecting doublets from scRNA-seq data.
-The main difference between These two methods is whether or not they need cluster information beforehand.
+The main difference between these two methods is whether or not they need cluster information beforehand.
 Both are implemented in the *[scran](https://bioconductor.org/packages/3.9/scran)* package from the open-source Bioconductor project [@huber2015orchestrating].
 We will demonstrate the use of these methods on data from a droplet-based scRNA-seq study of the mouse mammary gland [@bach2017differentiation], available from NCBI GEO with the accession code GSE106273.